Glengyle distillery

-Glengyle distillery is a long-established Scotch whisky production centre in Campbeltown, Argyll & Bute, that closed down in 1925.
-In 2000 it was totally re-planned as the first new Scottish distillery of the millennium.
+Glengyle distillery is a Scotch whisky production centre in Campbeltown, Argyll and Bute.
+It was opened in 1872, closing in 1925, and reopening in 2000.
 Its single malts are bottled under the name Kilkerran.

-Early history
+History

 The Glengyle distillery was founded in 1872 by William Mitchell.
 Shortly after completion, in 1873 a storm took off the roof of the distillery.

-Mitchell had previously been involved with Springbank distillery but following a quarrel with his brother John, with whom he owned Springbank, he first joined his other brothers at Reichlachan distillery before venturing out on his own.
+Mitchell had previously been involved with Springbank distillery but following a quarrel with his brother John, with whom he owned Springbank, he first joined his other brothers at Rieclachan distillery before venturing out on his own.